St. Vincent de Paul closes Plank Road thrift store, will open bigger location on Greenwell Springs

 "Don’t worry, you can still visit us at our Staring Ln. location for all your favorite items, deals, and community finds.
 We look forward to seeing you and continuing to serve you there," the nonprofit said.

-A St. Vincent de Paul spokesperson told WBRZ that the closure comes with plans to open a new, larger thrift store on Greenwell Springs Road, approximately three miles from the shuttered location.
+A St. Vincent de Paul spokesperson told WBRZ that the closure comes with plans to open a new, larger thrift store at 6190 Greenwell Springs Road, approximately 2.5 miles from the shuttered location.

 The new store will offer all of the same services as the Plank store, as well as some new ones.
 The organization will also base some of its programs, like Uniforms for Kids and several holiday programs.